This Wealthify review for 2022 will outline the company’s key pros and cons while comparing it to similar providers in the fintech industry.

 Wealthify offers a free ISA or Pension transfer service, allowing you to consolidate your tax-wrapped accounts.
 Transfers are quick and easy to initiate, and Wealthify does an excellent job of keeping users updated about the progress of each transfer.

 With its flat account management fee, Wealthify provides a level of simplicity and transparency suitable for novice investors.
-This same fee applies to both its original and socially responsible accounts, with the latter likely to be more expensive only due to the average investment costs involved.
+This same fee applies to its original and socially responsible accounts, with the latter likely being more expensive due to the average investment costs involved.
 But whilst Wealthify fees are competitively priced at lower amounts, those looking to invest more might find better deals elsewhere.

 |Investment Style||Account Management Fee||Average Investment Costs|